NCAR/FastEddy-model/docs/pre-processing_parameters.rst

    <br/>

-This page defines the configurable pre-processing parameters available in FastEddy\ :sup:`®`.
+This page defines the configurable pre-processing parameters available in FastEddy\ :sup:`®` and provides a workflow image.

 Parameters are organized by the JSON file in which they appear.

 Each table provides the: